hemml/symath/README.md

 - `_XX` - not a number/constant
 - `&rest var` - keep the rest terms in the `var`, like: `(+ &rest args)`

-The code must return an expression to replace the template.
+The code must return an expression to replace the template or `NIL` to skip the replacement (you can perform any checks in the code to ensure what the expression is really satisfying your pattern).
 All templates are applied recursively while it is possible to find any pattern in the expression.
 While debugging your templates you can use `:no-cache t` while calling the `simplify`, to prevent caching wrong results.

 You can specify some variables as a constants with `with-constants` macro:
 ```